Writing in IELTS

 Details of IELTS Writing Tests

 The International English Language Testing Systems (IELTS) is an international standardized test taken by applicants to demonstrate their proficiency in the English language.
 There are two versions to this test, the Academic Version and the General Training Version.
-If you are a student who wants to pursue higher education or a professional, wanting to work or study then, you have to take the Academic Version of IELTS.
+If you are a student who wants to pursue higher education or a professional, wanting to work or study then, you have to take the Academic Version.
 However, if you are planning for immigration or want to gain some non-academic work experience or training then you have to take the General Training Version.
-There are four sections in the IELTS test, they are Listening, Reading, Writing and Speaking.
-This article will brief you on both the versions of IELTS writing.
+There are four sections in the test, they are Listening, Reading, Writing and Speaking.
+This article will brief you on both the versions of writing sections.

-The Academic Version as well as the General Training Version of IELTS writing are of sixty minutes' duration and have two compulsory tasks namely task 1 and task 2.
-Task 2 of IELTS writing carries more weight in marking than task 1.
+The Academic Version as well as the General Training Version are of sixty minutes' duration and have two compulsory tasks namely task 1 and task 2.
+Task 2 of writing section carries more weight in marking than task 1.

 Academic Version of IELTS Writing: